Emil Racoviță

 Emil Gheorghe Racoviță ([eˈmil ˈrakovit͡sə]; 15 November 1868 – 19 November 1947) was a Romanian biologist, zoologist, speleologist, and Antarctic explorer.

 Together with Grigore Antipa, he was one of the most noted promoters of natural sciences in Romania.
 Racoviță was the first Romanian to have gone on a scientific research expedition to the Antarctic.
 He was an influential professor, scholar and researcher, and served as President of the Romanian Academy from 1926 to 1929.

 Early life

 Born in Iași, he grew up on a family estate, in Șurănești, Vaslui County, he started his education in Iași, where he had Ion Creangă as a teacher, and continued his secondary education at the Institutele Unite, a private high school for boys in Iași, taking his baccalauréat in 1886.
 He then studied law at the University of Paris, obtaining a law degree in 1889.
 But he did not pursue a law career, instead turning to the natural sciences.

 His mentor was zoologist and biologist Henri de Lacaze-Duthiers, a professor at the Sorbonne and at the Muséum national d'histoire naturelle.
-Racoviță earned a B.S. degree in 1891, and a Ph.D. degree in 1896, for a thesis on Le lobe cephalique et l’encéphale des Annélides Polychète ("The cephalous lobe and the encephalon of polychaetous annelids").
+Racoviță earned a B.S. degree in 1891, and a Ph.D. degree in 1896, for a thesis on Le lobe cephalique et l'encéphale des Annélides Polychète ("The cephalous lobe and the encephalon of polychaetous annelids").

+As a student, Racovița was attracted to socialism.
+He was a founding member of the Second International, as well as a leading member of the Social Democratic Workers' Party of Romania.